ioverho/ioverho.github.io/content/blog/mHC/index.md

     &\mathtt{LayerNorm}(f^l(z^{l-1})+z^{l-1}) &\text{(post-norm)}
 \end{align}$$

-Ang graphically we can depict this as:
+And graphically we can depict this as:

 {{< figure-dynamic
     dark-src="figures/pre_and_post_norm_dark.svg"